zeropingheroes/lancache-dns-pfsense/README.md

 # lancache-dns-pfsense

-pfSense DNS server configuration generator for running a lancache
+pfSense DNS server configuration generator for running a lancache.
+Pulls the list of domains from `uklans/cache-domains`.

 ## Requirements